logan-tm/logantm-new-app/templates/vite/README.md

 - React Router DOM
 - Redux Toolkit
 - TailwindCSS
-- A proxy API server (TBD)
+- A proxy API server

-## How I generated this code

-(so you can do it too)

-`npm create vite@latest . -- --template react-ts && npm install --include=dev`
-`npm install react-router-dom tailwindcss @tailwindcss/vite`
+- A method of auto-versioning